Achyut-BK/achyut-bk.github.io/_posts/2024-08-10-in-pursuit-review.md

 ---
 layout: post
-title:  "Book Review: In Pursuit of the Unknown by Randall Munroe"
+title:  "Book Review: In Pursuit of the Unknown by Ian Stewart"
 author: achyut
 categories: [ "Book Reviews" ]
 tags: ["reviews"]